How a Sabbatical Leave From Work Makes You Richer

 Are you dreaming about taking a career break, but you just can’t see how you could pull it off?

-But if you can suspend the voice in your head shouting “but you don’t understand my situation, it’s impossible!” for a moment and allow yourself to start imagining the possibilities and benefits of taking a career break, you will have taken the most crucial step in this journey.
+Once you allow yourself to start imagining the possibilities and benefits of taking a career break, you will have taken the most crucial step in this journey.

 So why is a sabbatical one of the best things you could do for yourself and your family?